elvinasn/gamehub-cli/README.md

 ### `gamehub delete-version`

-Deletes a specific version of the game.
+To delete a version of the game, run the following command:

 ```bash
 gamehub delete-version